andretf/galgo/README.md

         }
     }

-## Objective Function
+## Fitness Function

-On this initial version, *galgo* expects objective function, or **fitness function**, only with 1 or 2 variables.
+On this initial version, *galgo* expects fitness function, or **fitness function**, only with 1 or 2 variables.

-It's defined by `galgo.objectiveFunction`:
+It's defined by `galgo.fitnessFunction`:

     function myFitnessFn(x, y) {
         return x * x + 4 * y * y + 4 * y + x;